3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: INTRODUCTION

 \subsection{Main Contributions}

 In this paper, we present two measurement campaigns in typical hotspot scenarios, specifically at 100 $\rm{GHz}$ in an indoor office and 132 $\rm{GHz}$ in UMi scenarios.
-These scenarios include both line of sight (LoS) and non-line of sight (NLoS) conditions.
-Based on the measurements, we extract and analyze various parameters auch as PL, DS, azimuth angle spread of arrival (ASA), K-factor, cluster number, cluster DS, cluster ASA, cluster K-factor, cross-correlations, and correlation distance.
+These scenarios include both line-of-sight (LoS) and non-line-of-sight (NLoS) conditions.
+Based on the measurements, we extract and analyze various parameters such as PL, DS, azimuth angle spread of arrival (ASA), K-factor, cluster number, cluster DS, cluster ASA, cluster K-factor, cross-correlations, and correlation distance.
 The channel characteristics are then statistically modeled based on the statistical distribution of the 3GPP channel model.
-We compare the measured statistical values with the default values in the 3GPP channel model.
-Finally, we calculate the channel capacity of the THz communication system using the reconstructed channel impulse responses (CIRs), which are generated by the channel statistical characteristic parameters from the measurement and the 3GPP channel model.
-The contributions of this paper are as follows: \begin{itemize} \item We conduct two extensive channel measurement campaigns at 100 $\rm{GHz}$ in the indoor office scenario and at 132 $\rm{GHz}$ in the UMi scenario.
+We analyze the measured statistical models referring to the default models in the 3GPP and observe the distinct channel sparsity from the analysis.
+Finally, we propose the THz channel model and its implementation framework for simulation to reconstruct channel impulse responses (CIRs) by the statistical models of the channel characteristic parameters from the measurements.
+Through the framework, the sparse THz channel is described, which is verified by the items of CIRs, Gini factors, and the channel capacity in the simulated THz channel.
+The contributions of this paper are as follows: \begin{itemize} \item We conduct two extensive channel measurement campaigns, they are in the indoor office scenario at 100 $\rm{GHz}$ and the UMi scenario at 132 $\rm{GHz}$.
 For the measurement at 100 $\rm{GHz}$, a total of 19080 (54 rotation angles $\times$ 18 measurement points $\times$ 20 snapshots) CIRs are collected.
-For the measurement at 132 $\rm{GHz}$, the total 907200 (108 RX rotation angles $\times$ 7 TX rotation angles $\times$ 24 measurement points $\times$ 50 snapshots) CIRs are collected. \item Based on the measurement, we extract and analyze the channel characteristics, i.e., the PL, DS, ASA, K-factor, cluster number, cluster DS, cluster ASA, cluster K-factor, cross-correlations, and correlation distance.
-Then, the statistical values of the channel characteristics are extracted and summarized according to the statistical distribution of the 3GPP channel model.
-These obtained values can be used in the channel model standardization.
-Furthermore, the channel statistical characteristics are compared to the 3GPP channel model and between scenarios (LoS-NLoS and the indoor office-the UMi). \item The channel capacity is calculated using the CIRs obtained from the GBSM, which utilizes the measured statistical characteristic parameters and the default values from the 3GPP channel model.
-By comparing the capacities obtained from both methods, it is observed that the 3GPP default values lead to an overestimation of the THz channel capacity. \end{itemize}
+For the measurement at 132 $\rm{GHz}$, the total 907200 (108 RX rotation angles $\times$ 7 TX rotation angles $\times$ 24 measurement points $\times$ 50 snapshots) CIRs are collected. \item Based on the measurement, we extract and analyze the power delay profile (PDP), and channel characteristics, i.e., the PL, DS, ASA, K-factor, cluster number, cluster DS, cluster ASA, cluster K-factor, cross-correlations, and correlation distance.
+Then, representative measurement points are resolved by path-tracing derivation, and the statistical models of the channel characteristics are proposed according to the statistical distribution models of the 3GPP channel model.
+These obtained values can be used in the channel model standardization. \item For the sake of investigating the propagation difference in the channel between THz and low frequency and between scenes, we compare the channel statistical characteristics for different scenarios (LoS-NLoS and the indoor office-the UMi), analyze those characteristics by referring to the 3GPP channel model available less than 100 $\rm{GHz}$ at the same scenario.
+The obvious channel sparsity of the THz channel is observed by the investigation, which enlightens an aspect of the THz channel modeling. \item The THz channel model and its simulation implementation framework are proposed to obtain the CIRs based on the GBSM, which utilizes the measured statistical models of channel characteristic parameters.
+By calculating the CIRs, Gini factors, and channel capacity, it is observed that the THz channel model and its simulation framework successfully characterize the channel sparsity in the THz channel. \end{itemize}